 Groupements de Créateurs: Encouraging Youth Entrepreneurship in France

-In areas with high unemployment, young people may lack access to steady jobs and turn to entrepreneurship as a means of supporting themselves.
-However, starting a business or organization may also be difficult for those who have dropped out of school and live in marginalized communities.
-In France, although many programs exist to provide support and encouragement to such young entrepreneurs, the best ways of supporting youth in creating new businesses and organizations are not clear.
-Will young people benefit more from specific advice on how to run a business or general lessons about decision-making?
-What impact do these support programs have?
+In areas with high unemployment, young people often lack access to steady jobs.
+Instead, some might turn to entrepreneurship as a means of supporting themselves.
+However, starting a business or organization can be difficult for youth who have fewer financial resources, less social capital, and fewer technical skills.
+Although many programs exist to support and encourage young entrepreneurs in France, little evidence exists on the most effective ways to support youth in creating businesses and organizations.
+Do young people benefit more from specific advice on how to run a business, or from general lessons about decision-making?

 According to the National Observatory of Sensitive Urban Areas (ONZUS), around 40 percent of young people aged 15-24 in underserved communities in France were unemployed during the time of the intervention’s implementation in 2013.
 The program targeted these youth, specifically, as 55 percent of participants were under the age of 26 and 44 percent came from underserved neighborhoods.
 Around two-thirds were seeking state assistance with employment.

 To increase employment among young people (including school dropouts), the French government runs a series of “local missions” in underprivileged urban and suburban areas.
 These missions provide vocational skills training and financial support to local youth.

 Researchers partnered with the Association Nationale des Groupements de Créateurs (ANGC) to evaluate the impact of the “Groupements de Créateurs” (Creator Groups) program operating in 16 local missions throughout France.
 Researchers randomly assigned 902 young unemployed people interested in organizing an event or starting a business or organization into either an intervention or comparison group.
 The research team subsequently invited members of the intervention group to enroll in the program.
 The comparison group did not receive an invitation.